Keibert Ruiz Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.49 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.50).

 © 2023 Data Skrive.
 All rights reserved.